openstf/adbkit/README.md

 Installs the APK on the device, replacing any previously installed version.
 This is roughly analogous to `adb install -r <apk>`.

+Note that if the call seems to stall, you may have to accept a dialog on the phone first.

 * **serial** The serial number of the device.
 Corresponds to the device ID in `client.listDevices()`.
 * **apk** When `String`, interpreted as a path to an APK file.
 When [`Stream`][node-stream], installs directly from the stream, which must be a valid APK.
 * **callback(err)**